WHY GO TO ICELAND?

-- Order pizza, burgers, fish stew, which is filling and usually comes with homemade bread.
+- Order pizza, burgers and fish stew, which is filling and usually comes with homemade bread.

-- Get a hot dogs, which Iceland is famous for them.
+- Get hot dogs.
+Iceland is famous for them.

 - Tap water in Iceland is tasty, clean and safe to drink.
 No need to purchase bottled water.

 Most of Iceland’s traditional food is either dried, fermented or pickled.
 Again, hog dogs are famous and gas stations have shockingly great food.
 There is a ton of seafood from the ocean, so feast on haddock, cod, herring, salmon and lobster.
 The arctic char and fish soups are outstanding.
 Thirsty?
 Pour a glass of Brennivín, also known as the Icelandic schnapps.
 Other traditional foods include:*

 - Hákarl – Shark is buried in the ground, fermented and then dried for months.
 The result has a soft cheese-like texture shark and pungent smell.

 - Dark Rye Bread – Commonly eaten with butter or smoked fish.